LinusHenze/Fugu/README.md

 ```
 This will download all the necessary files to install Sileo and install it.
 After the installation is done, you should see the Sileo Icon on your Homescreen.
 Aditionally, SSH will be running now. __Make sure to change the root/mobile passwords!__
+MobileSubstrate will be installed as well.

 # Components
 Fugu consists of the following components: